MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 2.	**Sign in** with your username and password.

-3. Navigate to the location of the site using the URL supplied by your Global admin, or select SharePoint from the Microsoft 365 home page, and then select the site.
+3. Navigate to the location of the site using the URL supplied by your site collection admin, or select SharePoint from the Microsoft 365 home page, and then select the site.

 ### Explore and review pre-populated content

  To deliver a flexible and consistent new hire onboarding experience the NEO sites consists of three different SharePoint site templates, that are designed to work alone or as one cohesive and familiar experience for new hires.
-Check with your tenant administrator to confirm which NEO sites were provisioned and are available for customizations.
+Check with your site collection administrator to confirm which NEO sites were provisioned and are available for customizations.

 - Review content in the [Pre-onboarding site](https://review.docs.microsoft.com/SharePoint/provision-neo-hub?branch=neo-overview#pre-onboarding-site)
 - Review content in the [Corporate onboarding site](https://review.docs.microsoft.com/SharePoint/provision-neo-hub?branch=neo-overview#corporate-new-hire-site)